Overview of the Construction Industry

 - strategies for streamlining foreign-credential recognition

-One such initiative is the ITA’s Immigrants in Trades Training program, which helps you overcome barriers to entering the trades, including jobs in construction.
-This program can provide you with hands-on experience, financial assistance, safety training, English courses, and career counselling.
+One initiative is the ITA’s Immigrants in Trades Training program, which helps skilled immigrants who are unemployed, or employed and low-skilled, overcome barriers to entering the trades, including jobs in aviation and aerospace.

-The BC Construction Association has created 2 programs for new Canadians:
+The BC Construction Association has created a programs for new Canadians:

 - British Columbia Construction Association’s Integrating Newcomers (BCCA-IN) is a program that helps newcomers enter the construction workforce in British Columbia